dpopchev/devbg2024/README.md

 ### Requirements

 - pandoc
-- some tex libs, tbd
+- some tex libs, texlive with texlive-extratex should be fine

 ### Install